 When prospective adoptive parents walk through the doors of Adoption STAR, just like our expectant parents, they first meet with an agency staff person to get to know each other.
 They also have paperwork to fill out to become a client and then they have more paperwork to complete for a process known as a “home study” which is an assessment process one must go through to be considered as adoptive parents.
 They will probably also have to find a good adoption lawyer so that they fully understand the paperwork they’re given and the process they’re about to go through.

 The home study process also includes an educational component that is state-of-the-art and rarely found at other agencies.
 Adoption STAR’s adoptive parent clients attend a series of classes that cover topics such as adoption law, how to talk to their child about being adopted, open adoption, adopting a child who may have special needs and adopting a child of a different race or culture.
 Each class introduces guest speakers and many of those speakers are birth mothers, adoptees, and adoptive parents.
 Hearing from others who experienced the adoption journey is so important for our clients who hope to adopt one day.

 When Jennifer and Jeff first applied to the agency, neither of them expected to learn so much about adoption.
-They after all wanted a baby.
+They, after all, wanted a baby.
 After the educational home study classes, a requirement for all prospective adoptive parents of Adoption STAR, Jen emailed the agency writing: